-NOTE: Due to scanner requirements, supporting documents must be submitted on paper -- disks will be destroyed.
+NOTE: Due to scanner requirements, supporting documents must be submitted on paper - electronic media will be destroyed.

-- a.
+a.
 The Maine corporate return must be accompanied by a legible copy of the corporation's federal return, Form 1120, pages 1 through 6, for the same taxable period.
-If the corporation is a member of a federal consolidation, the federal return, Consolidated Form 1120, pages 1 through 6, must be provided. - b.
+If the corporation is a member of a federal consolidation, the federal return, Consolidated Form 1120, pages 1 through 6, must be provided.

+b.
 Corporations subject to Maine corporate income tax that are members of an affiliated group as defined under 36 M.R.S. § 5102(1-B), and operating in a unitary business, must complete and attach Form CR, along with an affiliation schedule.
-Exempt organizations filing the Maine corporate return, Form 1120ME, must attach a legible copy of the corporation's federal return, Form 990T. - c.
+Exempt organizations, homeowners associations, and cooperative associations filing the Maine corporate return, Form 1120ME, must attach a legible copy of the corporation's federal return, Form 990-T, Form 1120-H, or Form 1120-C.

+c.
 Corporations that own interests in pass-through entities should check the appropriate box on page 1 of Form 1120ME and provide the EIN of the related pass-through entity.
 If more than one pass-through entity is owned by the corporation, attach an additional sheet listing each pass-through entity and EIN.